Employee Attrition Rate Prediction Using ZenML and Streamlit

 Q1.
 Is ZenML free to use?

-A. Yes, ZenML is a free open-source MLOps tool, but to use the ZenML cloud, to use the zenml cloud servers with additional support from their team, it costs additionally.
+A. Yes, ZenML is a free open-source MLOps tool, but to use the ZenML cloud, to use the ZenML cloud servers with additional support from their team, costs additionally.

 Q2.
-What makes Streamlit better than FastAPI, Flask, Shiny to create user interfaces?
+What makes Streamlit better than FastAPI, Flask, and Shiny to create user interfaces?

-A. Unlike Streamlit, to use FastAPI/ Flask / Shiny, it requires strong knowledge in HTML/CSS to create interactive UI’s.
+A. Unlike Streamlit, to use FastAPI/ Flask / Shiny, requires strong knowledge of HTML/CSS to create interactive UI’s.
 Whereas, in Streamlit, we do not need front-end knowledge to use it.

 Q3.
-What is the need of integrating MLflow with ZenML?
+What is the need to integrate MLflow with ZenML?

 Q4.
 What measures should the company take after predicting the employee will leave/not?

-A. The company should make retention strategies to prevent skilled employees who are at high risk of leaving, by making salary adjustments, creating engaging programs for them, training programs for their career and personal growth, and ensuring a good work environment which improves both employee’s career growth and company’s growth.
+A. The company should make retention strategies to prevent skilled employees who are at high risk of leaving, by making salary adjustments, creating engaging programs for them, training programs for their career and personal growth, and ensuring a good work environment that improves both employee career growth and company’s growth.

 The media shown in this article is not owned by Analytics Vidhya and is used at the Author’s discretion.